Áed na nGall: Early life

-In 1256 civil war in the Kingdom of Breifne came to a head between the traditional O'Rourke (Ó Ruairc) kings and the O'Reilly's (Ó Raghallaigh).
+In 1256 civil war in the Kingdom of Breifne came to a head between the traditional O'Rourke (Ó Ruairc) kings and the O'Reillys (Ó Raghallaigh).
 Walter de Burgh 1st earl of Ulster raised an army and marched into Mayo and plundered the region, though he failed to meet up with his O'Reilly allies.
-Aed in alliance with Conchobar O'Ruairc king of Breifne raised his own army and met the forces of the O'Reilly's at the Battle of Magh Slecht.
+Aed in alliance with Conchobar O'Ruairc king of Breifne raised his own army and met the forces of the O'Reillys at the Battle of Magh Slecht.
 O'Rourke's army was initially beaten back three times by the forces of O'Reilly until the army of Connacht came to the fore with Aed at their head and crushed them killing that day 'all their nobles'.
 Aed distinguished himself in the battle as the annals relate;

 They ranged themselves in a burning, blazing, active, fiery throng, a phalanx stout and stable, round Aed mac Fedlim, that strong sturdy prince, and on that day the high-king's son showed a ruler's fury, a champion's endurance, a lion's prowess.
 A fierce furious felling fight was joined then between the two hosts, many were killed and wounded on either side.

 He also flew into a berserker like rage so that;

 the witnesses of this great battle say that neither the warriors of these bands, nor the champions of the great victory, could gaze at the face of the arch-prince, for there were two broad-eyed, enormous, royal torches flaming and rolling in his head; and every one feared to address him at the time, for he was as far as the voice could reach before the hosts, advancing against the battalions of the Uí-Briuin.
 And he raised aloud his battle cry of a chief king, and his champion's shout, in the middle of the great battle, and desisted not from this career and onset until the battalion of the Uí-Briuin was routed.